r3bson/JSONPlaceholder-Playwright-API-Tests/README.md

    - DELETE response status code inconsistency (204 vs 200)
    - POST with incomplete User payload results in 200 (should be 400 with error message)

+4. Bitbucket Pipelines Failing
+   - Due to above bugs 3 out of 11 Test Cases are failing and that is expected

 ## 🗂️ Project Structure

 ```